yavarim21/TimeSeriesPr/README.md

 # A Comparative Study of ARIMA, Neural Networks, Dynamic Regressions, Prophet, and Combination Models  and Volatility Forecast Using  Insurance Dataset

 ## Description
+R codes find in the Rcode folder
+Dataset is in the Data foldes
+The report is in the Final report folde
 Dataset is extracted from fpp3 Library

 ## Installation